fernanda-palacios/checkout-calc-mobile/README.md

 # 4. Auto deployment instructions
 We use github actions to auto deploy.
-The main yml file which github actions use is at `./.github/workflows/publish_app.yml` When code is pushed to master branch, it runs test specified in publish_app.yml and deployed to expo.
+The main yml file which github actions use is at `./.github/workflows/publish_app.yml` When code is pushed to master branch or the sub branch is pull requested to master, it runs CI/CD which runs test and deployed to expo.

 # For teammate - (Local Development)
 ## 0. Clone repo and goto repo's root path.